Strength-Endurance for Load Carriage: Train for Heavy Rucks

 The athletes who maintain posture under load longest are not necessarily the strongest in raw terms.
 They are the athletes with the best trunk endurance, the ability to sustain a stable spine position across the duration of the task.

-This is why core training for load carriage is not about crunches or sit-ups.
-It is about anti-flexion, anti-rotation, and sustained stability under external load.
-Carries, loaded hinges, and plank variations under progressive load build the specific trunk quality that posture maintenance under load demands.
-The practical framework for managing training load across a full selection preparation cycle is covered in training load management during selection prep, which addresses exactly how to structure load increases so tissue adapts rather than breaks down.
+This is why effective core training for load carriage is not crunches, sit-ups, or unloaded planks.
+It is anti-flexion, anti-extension, and anti-rotation work performed under sustained external load.
+Loaded carries, single-arm farmer walks, suitcase carries, Pallof presses under load, and weighted plank variations build the specific trunk endurance that posture maintenance under load actually demands, qualities that bodyweight ab work cannot replicate.
+The practical framework for managing the rate at which that capacity is built across a full selection preparation cycle is covered in training load management during selection prep, which addresses exactly how to structure progressive load so tissue adapts rather than breaks down.

 Core Components of Strength Endurance for Load Carriage